ion-oset/election-test-cases/docs/notes/jetsons-notes.md

 - Currently the information about a race is stored in both the `Contest` and the `Header` displayed in the `BallotStyle`.
 This is redundant but it's not obvious that one can infer the `Header` from the `Contest.Name`, and the `Header` is the correct place for display.
 Is this correct?

-- `BallotStyle` needs an `ExternalIdentifier` to give it a recognizable ID.
-We should figure out what those are.
+- `BallotStyle` needs an `ExternalIdentifier` to give it an ID that can be referred to outside of the EDF (e.g. in the CVR).

 - Is the `ReportingDevice.DeviceClass.Type` of our ballot marking system `bmd`?